Collar number

 In most forces it is simply a one- to five-digit number, but in larger forces a letter code (also known as a division call sign) may be added to indicate the officer's base area or unit.
 In some forces different types of staff (paid ('regular') police officers, special constables, PCSOs and other police staff) are assigned different ranges of numbers, so a person's role can be deduced from the number, but these systems are force specific and there is no national standard.

 France

 In France, the wearing of the collar number is compulsory, save a few exceptions, from 1 January 2014.

+Ireland

+Uniformed members of the Garda Síochána wear an epaulette, bearing their unique "shoulder number".
+In the Dublin Metropolitan Region the shoulder number starts with the letter of the district, while in the rest of the country, shoulder numbers begin with the letters of the division.

+New Zealand

+Uniformed constables and sergeants of the New Zealand Police wear an epaulette, bearing their unique "registered number".

 United Kingdom

 City of London

 Until recently, collar numbers consisted of a number followed by a single letter to indicate the division (e.g. "PC 123A").

 In 1914, the force was reorganised into four divisions, each named after its police station: